Assistant Professor of Philosophy and Computer Science

 - Fazelpour, S., & Thompson, E. (2015).
 The Kantian brain: brain dynamics from a neurophenomenological perspective.
 Current Opinion in Neurobiology.

 Professor of Philosophy and Business; Lecturer, Law and Public Policy

 Associate Professor of Religious Studies

-Professor of Philosophy; Director of Politics, Philosophy and Economics Program
+Distinguished Professor of Philosophy; Chair, Department of Philosophy and Religion

-Associate Professor of Philosophy; Ronald L. and Linda A. Rossetti Professor for the Humanities
+Associate Professor of Philosophy; Ronald L. and Linda A. Rossetti Professor for the Humanities; Undergraduate Program Director (Philosophy)

 Associate Professor of Philosophy and Political Science